 AES in Galois/Counter Mode PDF or GCM is an authenticated encryption algorithm (AEAD, authenticated encryption with associated data).
 It provides confidentiality and integrity protection by generating both the ciphertext and an authentication tag in a single pass.
 During decryption, the ciphertext and the authentication tag are passed through the algorithm.
 If the calculated and expected authentication tags do not match, decryption fails.
 Unlike the commonly used CBC mode, GCM is not susceptible to padding oracle attacks PDF.
 Nor has it the problems of ECB mode, which can reveal structures in the plaintext.
 However, NIST recommends we should not encrypt more than 232 plaintexts with the same key while using a randomly generated initialization vector IV, like this app does.
 If we restrict the number of plaintexts to 10000, the probability of an IV collision is less than 2-70.

 Some countries have banned the import or use of strong cryptography, such as 256 bit AES.
-No up-to-date list of these countries seems to be available, but we believe the list to include at least Belarus, Brunei Darussalam, China, Iraq, Mongolia, Myanmar (Burma), North Korea, Russia, Tunisia, Turkmenistan, and Uzbekistan.
+No up-to-date list of these countries seems to be available, but we believe the list to include at least Belarus, Brunei Darussalam, China, Colombia, Cuba, Iran, Iraq, Mongolia, Myanmar, North Korea, Russia, Tunisia, Turkmenistan, and Uzbekistan.
 Some other countries may require a special license.
 Notice that this app does not contain cryptographic functions, they are provided by your web browser.